imteekay/dating/README.md

-# dating
+# Dating

-Dating with dates
+A human way to deal with dates in JavaScript and Typescript.